If you set a glass on a napkin and pull gently, the glass and the napkin should move together across the table. No big deal.

 However, the support force has the opposite turning effect — clockwise about the center of mass — and moves toward the back edge of the glass, much like the weight moving toward the back wheels of a vehicle when it accelerates suddenly.

 But this support force can only move back so far — once the acceleration gets big enough that it reaches the back corner of the glass, it can go no further.

 Therefore, the glass topples when the turning effect, or torque, of the accelerating force exceeds the torque of the support force when it’s acting at the back corner.
 Torque about the center of mass is calculated by the size of each force multiplied by its perpendicular distance from the center of mass, so the glass topples if where is the height of the center of mass and is the distance from the back edge of the glass.

 Canceling the mass of the glass, we find that toppling happens when Once again, it’s a simple number multiplied by the acceleration due to gravity.

 But what if the acceleration of the paper is big enough for both sliding and toppling to happen?
 In this case, you should expect whichever happens at the lower acceleration to dominate.
 If the glass starts to slide first, then the accelerating force won’t get any bigger so the glass shouldn’t fall.
 If the glass starts to topple, it will keep falling even if it’s sliding as well!

-So what about if you’re doing the tablecloth trick with the table cloth and want to leave something really tall behind?
+So, what if you’re doing the trick with the tablecloth and want to leave something really tall behind?
 It isn’t impossible, but to make it slide before it topples you’ll need to minimize friction and make the center of mass as low as possible.
-So, get yourself a slippery table cloth and a tall glass with a heavy base, rub some cooking oil on the bottom, and practice until you get the acceleration just right!
+So, get yourself a slippery tablecloth and a tall glass with a heavy base, rub some cooking oil on the bottom, and practice until you get the acceleration just right!